-- Buying seasonal produce won’t break the bank.
-When you buy produce that is in season, the food won’t need to be shipped in from far away places, and that decrease in travel time is reflected in your lower food bill.
+When you buy produce that is in season, the food won’t need to be shipped in from far away places, and that a decrease in travel time is reflected in your lower food bill.
 All produce found at farmer’s markets is sure to be in season!

-- Purchasing food from the farmer’s market is good for the environment.
-Cutting down on food processing, packaging, and travel will reduce the amount of fossil fuels burned.
+Cutting down on food processing, packaging, and travel will reduce the number of fossil fuels burned.
 A study conducted in Iowa found that increasing the local produce for Iowa by 10% would save 280,000-346,000 gallons of fuel and reduce CO2 emissions by 6.7-7.9 million pounds (1).
-Bringing your own re-useable grocery totes will score you extra points for being environmentally friendly.
+Bringing your own reusable grocery totes will score you extra points for being environmentally friendly.

-- Variety is the spice of life.
-Many farmer’s markets sell meats, seafood, dairy, eggs, and breads.
-Knowing who your farmer is allows you to know how the animals are treated (are they free-range, wild-caught?) and what they are fed (grass-fed, vegetarian-feed?).
+Many farmer’s markets sell meats, seafood, dairy, eggs, and bread.
+Knowing who your farmer allows you to know how the animals are treated (are they free-range, wild-caught?) and what they are fed (grass-fed, vegetarian-fed?).

-- Look for extra goodies!
-Sometimes markets will sell all-natural body products, locally sourced chocolates and ice cream, and homemade baked goods.
+Sometimes markets will sell all-natural body products, locally sourced chocolates, and ice cream, and homemade baked goods.

-- Make it a family trip!
-Farmer’s markets will often hold special events withfun activities for kids such as face painting, music, and dancing.
+Farmer’s markets will often hold special events with fun activities for kids such as face painting, music, and dancing.
 Bringing your kids along is a great opportunity to sneak in a little education about nutrition and get them more interested in the food they eat.

 Knowing you made a choice that will benefit your health, farmers, your community, and the environment will keep your spirits high.